communitiesuk/core-design-history/app/posts/2022-06-07-parent-child-relationships.md

 ![A diagram showing the complex relationships between different organisations in CORE](organisational-relationships.png "The complex relationships between organisations A, B, C, D, and E")

 ## Asking users about who owns and manages the property
-The two organisations using our service in private beta own and manage their stock.
-We, therefore, don't have to ask them about this in the "set up your lettings log" section of the service.
+Because the two organisations using our service in private beta own and manage their housing stock we don't need to ask them about this in the "set up your lettings log" section of the service.
 We can *infer* the owner and manager as it's always the organisation that the user is attached to.

 ![A four step process showing how we infer the owner and manager based on the user’s login](infer-flow.jpg "Based on the user’s login, we can always assume the owner and manager as we've only served simple type organisations, so far in private beta.")